syazwan-nazri/AD-XPDC/Project Documents/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 **Acceptance Criteria:**

-- ✓ User can register with all required fields validated
+- ✓ Admin can create user accounts with all required fields validated
-- ✓ Newly registered user cannot login until admin approves
+- ✓ System generates secure random password for new accounts
+- ✓ Admin can copy generated password or send it via email
-- ✓ Approved user can login with correct credentials
+- ✓ Newly created user can login immediately with generated password
 - ✓ Login fails with incorrect credentials showing appropriate message
 - ✓ User receives password reset email within 2 minutes
 - ✓ User can change password while logged in